chaosotter/basic-games/games/Creepy Computer Games/Gravedigger/README.txt

 GRAVEDIGGER

-It's dark and windy -- not the kind of night to be lost in a graveyard, but that's where yon are.
+It's dark and windy -- not the kind of night to be lost in a graveyard, but that's where you are.
 You have until midnight to find your way out.
 Skeletons lurk in the shadows waiting to scare you to death should you come too close.
 You can dig holes to help keep them away but digging is tiring work and you cannot manage more than five